blumixid/docs/support/index.md

 # Getting customer support
 {: #getting-customer-support}

-Last updated: 4 August 2016
+Last updated: 13 September 2016
 {: .last-updated}

-If you experience problems with {{site.data.keyword.Bluemix}}, you have several support options, such as getting help through a forum, or opening a support ticket.
+If you experience problems with Bluemix, you have several support options, such as getting help through a forum, or opening a support ticket.
 {:shortdesc}

 ## Getting help
 {: #getting-help}
 To open a support ticket or find other help options, you can use the Account and Support widget.
-You can also go directly to the Stack Overflow or developerWorks (dW) Answers forums to search information or post questions.
+You can also go directly to the developerWorks (dW) Answers forum to search information or post questions.
 {:shortdesc}

 ### Using the Account and Support widget
 {: #using-avatar}